A Curriculum on Power, Markets and Democracy

 The Framework

 Two Axes.
 Four Quadrants.
+One Endless Argument.

 Every thinker, policy, and argument can be placed somewhere on this graph.
 The goal is not to sort people into boxes — it is to give students precise language for what they are already observing.